nickav/redux/README.md

 ### 5. Bonus! redux-thunk

 It turns out redux thunk is just a middleware!
+Redux thunk is used to dispatch beefed up actions that look like actions but have a lot more functionality baked in (for example: api calls, async functions, or dispatching multiple actions).

 Implement a middleware that would allow you to write actions that look like
 this: